Table of Contents[Hide][Show]

 Applying Kinoki Foot Pads to the soles of the feet at night removes heavy metals, metabolic wastes, toxins, parasites, chemicals, and cellulite from their bodies.
 Use of the foot pads could treat depression, fatigue, diabetes, arthritis, high blood pressure, and a weakened immune system.
 (1)

-While these claims from an FTC lawsuit almost a decade old seem awe inspiring enough, online manufacturers don’t appear to have dialed back the supposed benefits one bit.
+While these claims from an FTC lawsuit almost a decade old seem awe-inspiring enough, online manufacturers don’t appear to have dialed back the supposed benefits one bit.
 In fact, these claims are about as over the top as that gizmo called the fascia blaster.

-Claims for detox food pads run the gamut from reduced joint stiffness, help for insomnia, and weight gain to resolution of a dull complexion and even bad breath.
-(2)
+Claims for detox food pads run the gamut from reduced joint stiffness, help for insomnia, and weight gain to the resolution of a dull complexion and even bad breath.

 So, what are these things anyway, do any of the brands out there actually work and should you spend your money on them?

 What are Detox Foot Pads?

 Detox food pads are similar in construction to tea bags.
 A mixture of herbs, minerals, and other ingredients are placed into a thin, permeable bag, usually made of cotton.

 One bag is placed on the sole of each foot secured in place using adhesive patches that come with the pads.
 This is done just before bed.
 In the morning, the patch and pads are removed and discarded.
 This, of course, after plenty of “oohing” and “aahing” at the disgusting color of each pad!